lostgirljourney/social-sphere/README.md

 # Social Sphere

-This is my website which shows all my links at a single place.
+This is my website which shows all my links in a single place.

 Here's the [link ↗](https://mysocialsphere.vercel.app/) to visit it.